Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 In view of the alarming statistics from the Microsoft report, which describes a 2-factor growth in token theft, Oliver presented various protective measures:

-- Microsoft Defender for Office (short MDO): Use of Safe Links and Safe Attachments to increase security against phishing.
+• Microsoft Defender for Office (short MDO): Use of Safe Links and Safe Attachments to increase security against phishing.

-- Endpoint Detection and Response (short EDR): Strengthening protection on endpoint devices.
+• Endpoint Detection and Response (short EDR): Strengthening protection on endpoint devices.

-- Conditional Access Policies (short CAP): Policies that control access to resources based on the risk and compliance standards of the device.
+• Conditional Access Policies (short CAP): Policies that control access to resources based on the risk and compliance standards of the device.

 Demonstration: Top conditional access policies and endpoint compliance

-- Marking as “Non-Compliant” in Intune: An important setting in the compliance policy to immediately mark devices as non-compliant.
+1. Marking as “Non-Compliant” in Intune: An important setting in the compliance policy to immediately mark devices as non-compliant.

-- Access only from trusted locations: Ensure that access is only granted from trusted locations.
+2. Access only from trusted locations: Ensure that access is only granted from trusted locations.

 Global secure access and token protection

-Oliver explained the gradual transition from Trusted Locations to Global Secure Access (short GSA).
-He covered how the networks can be extended to all compliant locations and how to implement token protection for specific services such as Exchange Online (short EXO) and SharePoint Online (short SPO).
+He explained how to extend the networks to all compliant locations.
+Additionally, he described how to implement token protection for specific services like Exchange Online (short EXO) and SharePoint Online (short SPO).

 Additional information: